Impatiens hawkeri

 Impatiens hawkeri, the New Guinea impatiens, is a species of flowering plant in the family Balsaminaceae.
 It is native to Papua New Guinea and the Solomon Islands.
 It has been bred and hybridized in cultivation to produce a line of garden plants.

+Cultivation

 It was first collected in the Territory of Papua in 1884 and soon became popular as a greenhouse plant.
 After its discovery, fifteen other similar New Guinea taxa were collected, all of which were later determined to be forms of I. hawkeri.

 Plants with a great variety of flower and leaf colours are sold in nurseries.
 The species has been crossed with Impatiens aurantiaca and I. platypetala to improve characteristics such as drought resistance.